jzoldak/testeng-triggers/README.md

 # testeng-triggers
-Use GitHub webhook events to trigger CI/CD pipeline jobs by inspecting the payload and making requests to trigger various jenkins jobs.
+Use GitHub webhook events to trigger CI/CD pipeline jobs by inspecting the payload and posting to SNS to trigger various jenkins jobs.

 To test out locally: